 On March 19, 2007, the Board of Directors approved certain amendments to the 2004 Plan for consideration and approval by the shareholders.
-The Board of Directors and the Compensation and Management Development Committee (the "Compensation Committee") believe these amendments, described below, are in the best interests of the Company and its shareholders and will enable us to continue to offer our employees and our non-employee directors competitive and efficient equity incentive compensation, and to focus them on providing superior returns to our shareholders.
+The Board of Directors and the Compensation Committee believe these amendments, described below, are in the best interests of the Company and its shareholders and will enable us to continue to offer our employees and our non-employee directors competitive and efficient equity incentive compensation, and to focus them on providing superior returns to our shareholders.